High Frequency Compute

 Proactive Server Monitoring

-Let's Encrypt SSL Certificate provides 2048-bit encryption, is fully automated and no payment or validation email is needed to issue a certificate.
+Let's Encrypt SSL certificate provides 4096-bit encryption, is fully automated and no payment or validation email is needed to issue a certificate.
 It is as secure as paid certificates and provides the same HTTPS protection to your website.

-Comodo is one of the largest Certificate Authority providing SSL Certificates.
+Sectigo (formerly Comodo) is one of the largest Certificate Authority.
 Their certificates are suitable for most sites that require encryption and compatible with all major browsers.
 They are recognised by many as a company they can trust.

 A costly dedicated IP is no longer required to install SSL.
 With SNI enabled on our servers, the cost of installing SSL is even less.
 On top of that, we offer SSL for free!
 No hidden cost, no setup fee, no need of expensive dedicated IPs!